 Some personal context

 I am a hidden perfectionist who hates making mistakes and has traditionally equated error to failure.
 I know errors are not failures and are indeed the best way to learn; my mind knows it, I know it, but I still hate making mistakes.
-I think it has to do with me not wanting to show my vulnerability and wanting to be seen as infallible.
+I think it has to do with me not wanting to show my vulnerability.

 However, the reason a coach doesn’t give advice is very different from the one I had.
 They don’t want to advise for a simple reason: it is much better for the coachee.
 It empowers them, allows them to find their own answers, and to learn and grow.

-I learned since then that this applies not only to coaching but to most aspects in life.
+I learned since then that this applies not only to coaching but to many other aspects of life.